josephregensburger/ImmutaConnections/Connections.md

 Now we have the basic connection information needed to connect to a tool.

-## Python 3.x Using SQLAlchemy and Pandas Dataframes
+## Python 32.7 and .x Using SQLAlchemy and Pandas Dataframes

 **SQLAlchemy** is the Python SQL toolkit to connect and query SQL databases.
 This package will form the primary interface to query the source data.  **Psycopg2** is a popular